artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

    User account and contact information slugs are always randomly generated - they are not based on the user name.
 Generally, you shouldn't need to delete these slugs - when they are regenerated, they will still be random.
-   If you are experiencing problems that you suspect orginate from a missing user slug, try running the    :ref:`generate slugs task <cli-generate-slugs>` first.
+   If you are experiencing problems that you suspect originate from a missing user slug, try running the    :ref:`generate slugs task <cli-generate-slugs>` first.